lokikl/vim-with-chrome/README.md

 VIM shortcut / autocmd to reload the entire page in chrome, or just the style once files changed.

-This plugin will call the Chrome Remote Debugging Protocol v1.0 with nodejs.
+This plugin will call the [Remote Debugging Protocol v1.0] (https://developers.google.com/chrome-developer-tools/docs/protocol/1.0/) with nodejs.

-Javascript plugin chrome-remote-interface is used for talking to chrome.
+Javascript plugin [chrome-remote-interface] (https://github.com/cyrus-and/chrome-remote-interface) is used for talking to chrome.

 ## Installation ##